I’m sure you’ve heard that as human beings we are made up of a body, mind and soul.

 Remember that your soul journey is not a linear process.
 Challenges in life can push you back, and spiritual, loving, inspirational experiences can catapult you forward.
 You can’t really control that part of life.

 What you can do is control the way you perceive your experiences.
-Understanding that the push and pull and the falling and getting back up again is normal and how we are meant to evolve, helps you find your alignment again much more quickly.
+Understanding that the push and pull and the falling and getting back up again is normal and how we evolve helps you find your alignment again much more quickly.